KaiPereira/portfolio/src/lib/posts/juice.md

 The first thing we needed to do was go to the self-help kiosk, get our bio-metrics/passport scanned and then you'll get a receipt you need to keep.

-We then made our way to the border inspector who took a look at our documents and then let us get on with our journey!
+We then made our way to the border inspector who took a look at our documents and then let us get on with our journey.
+It was a bit intimidating because we couldn't speak the same language, so the only way they could communicate with us, was through actions, and grunts.

 Tongyu, one of the event organizers was waiting for the latest group of kids to come at a Starbucks in the mall.
 It gave me the opportunity to admire the cool culture and to talk with some of the people.
 I thought that the fashion in China was pretty cool, everyone had their own style and was completely different from Canada!
 Everyone I talked to was really nice, and we could all talk for hours about nerdy stuff like programming, games, books, etc.